lifeomic/chroma-react/stories/components/DayPicker/default.md

   // A color string to use for the background of the "selected" day
   // in the calendar.
   selectedBackgroundColor={...}
+  // A color string to use for the text color of the "selected" day
+  // in the calendar.
+  selectedTextColor={...}
   // A function for formatting the month + year title.
   // Useful to override for localization. formatMonthTitle={...}